 Ridesharing services are a newer alternative to traditional taxis.
 Although they operate in a similar matter to taxis, Uber and Lyft rides are more flexible and convenient due to their on-demand smartphone apps.
 For example, a person can pull up the Uber app on his smartphone and request a ride and (generally within seconds) have a driver accept the request and provide him with an ETA.

 Although Uber and Lyft are perceived by the public to be faster, more convenient, cheaper, and safer than taxis, car accidents still happen.
 And when they do, it is important that people involved in crashes with ridesharing vehicles understand their coverages.
+A common question we hear is "Can I sue my Uber driver?".
+The legal options follwing an Uber accident aren't as cut and dry as a typical car accident claim.
 Uber and Lyft do not have a pool of company cars, rather they work with independent contractors who drive their own personal vehicles.
 Because of this, the insurance coverage surrounding car accidents can be confusing.

 Understanding Accident Liability Insurance Coverage